Admissions: External Applicants

 External applicants: Applications for academic year 2018-2019 (September 2018-June 2019) are due on January 16, 2018.

 Stanford fellows on T-32 (or similar) grants: Post docs are eligible to apply on a rolling admission basis to start the program autumn quarter.
 Please contact TO Preising for more information on how to apply.

 Application timeline for Knight-Hennessy Scholarship (KHS) candidates is now closed.
 The Knight-Hennessy Scholars program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford, including the MS in CHPR.
-To be considered for Knight-Hennessy Scholars, you must apply by September 27, 2017, and separately apply to the CHPR program by November 6, 2017 for admission to the program beginning Autumn quarter, September 2018.
+Applications for Knight-Hennessy Scholars for 2019-2020 will be available in summer 2018.

 Eligibility for all applicants: To be eligible for admission to a graduate program at Stanford, applicants must meet one of the following conditions:

 - Completion of a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association; or

 - Completion of an international degree that is equivalent to a U.S. bachelor’s degree from a college or university of recognized standing.
 Please see the minimum international education requirements.